What I Sacrificed and Gained by Following My Calling to Become a Tarot Reader

-My earliest passions were the inner workings of the human psyche, mythology and the mystery behind it all… God, if you will – especially after my out-of-body experience at age six.
+My earliest passions were the inner workings of the human psyche, mythology and the mystery behind it all.
+God, if you will – especially after my out-of-body experience at age five or six.

 I remember reading anything esoteric and occult I could get my little hands on.
-I was completely absorbed by my grandmother’s book on fortune telling and a book about numerology I found in the local library.
-I soaked up astrology articles in magazines like they were ink and I a sponge.
+My grandmother’s book about fortune-telling and a book about numerology I found in the local library were among those books.
+I also absorbed anything magical and mystical I came across in magazines.

 Then I forgot all about it.
 Life happened as life does.
-I got married and had two beautiful children… End of story — No, not really.
+I married and had two beautiful children… End of the story — No, not really.
 After the birth of my second child, I became seriously ill.
-I had what spiritual healers refer to as a ‘healing crisis.’
-I was diagnosed with sarcoidosis and for a couple of months my joints were so sore and swollen that I could barely move at all.
-I had to visit the thorax clinic at the local hospital and as I was sitting there surrounded by lung cancer patients, I was convinced I didn’t have long to live myself.
+I experienced what healers refer to as a ‘healing crisis.’
+I was diagnosed with sarcoidosis and for a couple of months, my joints were so sore and swollen that I could barely move at all.
+When I had to go for check-ups at the depressing thorax clinic at my local hospital, I was convinced I did not have long to live.

-I can function but I cannot be a fully integrated part of 3D, neurotypical society.
+I can function but I cannot fully integrate to be a part of a 3D, neurotypical society.
 Honestly, it’s fine.
 The great thing about accepting my calling is that I no longer have to try to ‘pass’ or fake it.
 Yes, I sacrificed ‘fitting in’ but I gained so much more – I can be true to myself… and only when I’m true to myself can I serve with the full spectrum of my God-given gifts.

 And I wouldn’t give it up for all the gold or worldly success in the world.

-By sharing this, I hope you shed your last vestiges of fear and allow yourself to shine if you too have been called to read the cards professionally.
-You have a sister in me and a whole tribe of fellow readers… You are not alone!
+By sharing this, I hope you shed your last vestiges of fear and allow yourself to shine if you too have a calling to read the cards professionally.
+You have a sister in me and a whole tribe of fellow Tarot readers… You are not alone!

 If you are starting out on your Tarot journey or are wanting to hone your skills, I have gathered Tarot resources for beginners through to advanced.
 Check it out!